leswright1977/PySpectrometer/README.md

 ![Screenshot](media/csv.png)

 ***Note: Filenames have colons in them.
-Real OS's Like Linux have no issue, but you will find that you have to rename these if you want to import to Windows!***
+Unix like OS's e.g. Linux have no issue, but you will find that you have to rename these if you want to import to Windows!***

+***TODO***
+Add in a 3 wavelength Calibration functionality to conteract any nonlinearity caused by misalignment of the camera and 'scope.
+Non Linearity can be solved by rotating the camera on its axis, but it would be nice to just fire and forget.